Preserve Freehold History – Outcry by Residents

 Note the proposed brick building above.
 The plan for the new office building was reviewed by the Historic Preservation Commission.
 The advisory commission made several recommendations about the proposed building, but did not object to the razing of the Richmond house.
 They merely commented on changing of the third story window appearance and setting aside a place to document the history of the building.
 (Erecting a sign makes it OK for the HPC to destroy part of Freehold history)

-According to the News Transcript, architect Dan Bach said vinyl siding covers the original wooden structure and said the back of the building is no longer historically significant because much of it had been replaced over the years.
+According to the News Transcript, architect Dan Bach of Bach & Clark, said vinyl siding covers the original wooden structure and said the back of the building is no longer historically significant because much of it had been replaced over the years.

 I guess he is not aware that vinyl can be removed and one of the reasons for the building not appearing attractive.
 Additions were added to the rear of the building during the later nineteenth century – they are significant in their own way as part of the evolution and changing use of the building.
 This is all part of Freehold history.